shion707/tianhewang.github.io/_pages/about.md

 ---

-## Project 3: How we learn new motor skills
+## Theme 3: How we learn new motor skills

 The primary distinction in motor learning lies between adaptation—adjusting a well-trained behavior to compensate for perturbations—and skill learning, which involves creating a new action-outcome mapping from scratch.
 Most research has focused on the former; little is known about the latter, especially at a computational level.